• Products

 • Impact on Capital Flows

 The investments made by FIIs also affect exchange rates.
 When FIIs invest in Indian stocks or debt instruments, it increases the demand for the Indian rupee, leading to its appreciation against foreign currencies.
-On the other hand, if FIIs choose to sell their holdings and repatriate funds, it can put downward pressure on the rupee's value.
+On the other hand, if FIIs choose to sell their holdings and repatriate funds, it can put downward pressure on the value of the rupee.

 On the other hand, DIIs primarily invest in domestic funds.
 Their investments are influenced by local factors such as economic conditions, regulatory policies, and investor sentiment within the country.
 DIIs include mutual funds, insurance companies, banks, financial institutions, and other domestic entities.
 DIIs' investment decisions are often guided by their assessment of the domestic economic environment and the performance of Indian companies.